kachkaev/video-easter-eggs/README.md

 ## Todo

-- Show the list of easter eggs
+- Show the list of Easter eggs

 - Add index page + API route to get all video infos

+- Find Easter eggs in more videos (suggestions welcome!)